Liz Tells Frank What Happened In the “House of Lies” Pilot

 Let me think about that one.

-Posted on January 3, 2012, in TV and tagged boobies, don cheadle's pretty great, jean-ralphio dance up on me, television pilots, that guy from all those things, we all miss veronica mars right?.
+Posted on January 3, 2012, in All the Spoilers, TV and tagged boobies, don cheadle's pretty great, jean-ralphio dance up on me, television pilots, that guy from all those things, we all miss veronica mars right?.
 Bookmark the permalink.
 2 Comments.